 You Have A Public Relations Disaster

-“The trust element is really rebuilt here using video,” she says.
+“The trust element is really rebuilt here using video,” she highlights.

 You’re Responding to a Natural Crisis or Product Recall

-“If they can Google the question and the answer comes up, you can even refer them to the manual,” Primo says.
+“If they can Google the question and the answer comes up, you can even refer them to the manual,” she advises.